Dr. Teitelbaum has been referred to as "the breast implant revision expert," and he has published articles as well as book chapters on this subject.

 Meaning "bad position," malposition is a general umbrella term that covers a range of implant problems, most highly correctable.
 Implants may land too low, high, medial or lateral.
 While most issues will be reversed surgically, Dr. Teitelbaum may suggest a non-surgical tactic as well if the case permits it.

 This condition can be caused by improper placement of the underlying capsule, or a breast implant that has simply not settled down into its correct position.

 Another cause is noted to be that the patient may have worn an underwire bra too early in their recovery, which may have unwisely elevated the implant and prematurely sealed the implant pocket that was supposed to stretch with time.

 Finally, capsular contracture may also result in an implant that appears too high, when the lower part of the breast chamber hardens, forcing the implant to migrate upwards.

-This unfortunate condition is also dubbed bottoming out or double buddle.
+This unfortunate condition is also dubbed bottoming out or double bubble.
 Sometimes the capsule was created in the wrong place by an inferior surgeon, while other times the breast implant just migrates downwards of its own accord.
 A common cause is a lack of proper support at the breast crease (a lack of appropriate inframammary attachments).
 In general, those clients seeking larger implants tend to have this problem the most.

-Synmastia occurs when the implants appear too squashed together, huddled near the middle of the chest.
+Symmastia occurs when the implants appear too squashed together, huddled near the middle of the chest.
 Sometimes the nipples will face outwards, which is given the nickname "walleyed".
 This error can be traced back to improper capsule formation.
-While mostly cosmetic, synmastia can also cause discomfort for the patient and should be corrected by a skilled, patient and dedicated surgeon who has ample experience in this area of medicine.
+While mostly cosmetic, symmastia can also cause discomfort for the patient and should be corrected by a skilled, patient and dedicated surgeon who has ample experience in this area of medicine.